DanDHR/Protein_CNN/README.md

-_This code implements a CNN model for data science coursework._<br />
+_This code implements my own CNN model that predicts the subcellular location of a protein based on it's sequence from custom made dataset collected from UniProtKB._<br />

 # To run the code: <br />
 1. Clone repo from github. <br />